Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 - I used the Reddit API to pull my posts from July 2017 until July 2018 and found my average sentiment was:

 This shows that I am more negative on twitter etc, don't know how bad other people are compared to this?
 Does x represent a negative person?
-TODO: I have made a web front end to display this data here
+TODO: I have made a web front end to display this data here, should I do this with Blazor?